 Mid Cornwall · TR3

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Threemilestone, that work is shaped by the place itself — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward 1970s and 1980s estates and modern Persimmon, Bellway and Wainhomes estates.
+What works on a TR3 plot rarely works elsewhere — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward self-build plots in the Garden Village and modern Persimmon, Bellway and Wainhomes estates.

 Local context